LegoChemist/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 ## Requirements

-AAPS uses a feature of Android Auto which allows messages from apps on the mobile to be routed to the display of Auto Audio in the car.
+It is possible to send messages from AAPS on a mobile phone to the display of Auto Audio in the car.

-That means that
+To enable this, you must

-* you must configure AAPS to use system notifications for alerts and notifications and
+* configure AAPS to use system notifications for alerts and notifications and
-* as AAPS is an unoffical App allow the use of "unknown sources" with Android Auto.
+* allow the use of "unknown sources" with Android Auto (as AAPS is an unoffical App).

 ![AAPS CGM data on Android Auto](../images/android_auto_01.png)